 In real life, being a princess means abiding by a ton of rules and having to be "on" like, all the time.
 In fantasy film-land, though — while the long-standing princess trope has historically been kind of problematic and not always accurate — these

 talking silverware at our service — which sucks, because those things don't really exist.
-On the other hand, if you're lucky enough to become an actual princess one day, there are plenty of IRL perks that most definitely do not suck.
+On the other hand, if you're lucky enough to become an one day, there are plenty of IRL perks that most definitely do actual princess not suck.

 , and it was recently reported that Meghan Markle's wardrobe (OK, technically, Markle's only a Duchess, but still ) costs more than $1 million, royal expert Katie Nichol told Entertainment Tonight. $1 million, by the way, that she doesn't even have to pay for herself.
 It's a charmed life.

 single Prince Harry-type out in the wild is rare, though, you might as well keep dreaming about being royalty.
 And if you're going to dream about being a princess, you might as well let your dreams be as fantastical as these 6 princess movie moments.

 'Marie Antoinette' — "I Want Candy" (& Champagne & Clothes)

 an Austrian princess.
 Her royal heritage is what led her to the Palace of Versailles, and even though she was technically a literal teen Queen (not a princess) when her indulgent rebellion took place, the "I Want Candy" scene in Sofia Coppola's Marie Antoinette is too good not to include.

 Marie Antoinette (played by Kirsten Dunst) finally decides to ball out of control.
 In the extravagant scene, Marie "basically ate very expensive [pastry], bought every piece of cloth she wanted, drank a lot of champagne and she gambled all of the money of the monarchy," according to Coppola.

 Irresponsible?
 Maybe.
 Ostentatious?
 Off the charts.
 But, it also looks like it would have been a whole lot of fun.
 The IRL Marie Antoinette ultimately met an untimely end, but at least she got to live a little while she was alive.

 'The Princess Diaries 2: Royal Engagement' — Mattress Surfing

-Instead of throwing a no-expense-spared-style bridal shower party, Princess Amelia Mignonette Thermopolis Renaldi AKA Princess Mia (played by Anne Hathaway) decides to treat herself and her friends to some good ol' fashioned, wholesome, royal fun.
+Instead of throwing a no-expense-spared-style bridal shower party, Princess Amelia Mignonette Thermopolis Renaldi AKA The Princess Diaries 2: Royal Engagement.
+Princess Mia (played by Anne Hathaway) decides to treat herself and her friends to some good ol' fashioned, wholesome, royal fun.